hthuwal/scripts/Python Scripts/Download_all/README.md

 ## Description

-This python script tries to download all pdf files from a webpage
+This python script tries to download all files of following type from a webpage
+- .pdf
+- .txt
+- .pptx
+- .csv

-The webpage is parsed using BeautifulSoup and all the <a> tags with href containing .pdf as extensions are downloaded.
+The webpage is parsed using BeautifulSoup and all the <a> tags with href containing desired extensions are downloaded.

 ## Arguments